-IPC — Association Connecting Electronics Industries® announced the March findings from its monthly North American Printed Circuit Board (PCB) Statistical Program.
-Sales were up in March and the book-to-bill ratio strengthened, returning to positive territory.
+IPC has announced the December 2019 findings from its North American Printed Circuit Board (PCB) Statistical Program.
+The book-to-bill ratio stands at 1.09.

 Detailed Data Available

 Companies that participate in IPC’s North American PCB Statistical Program have access to detailed findings on rigid PCB and flexible circuit sales and orders, including separate rigid and flex book-to-bill ratios, growth trends by product types and company size tiers, demand for prototypes, sales growth to military and medical markets, and other timely data.